KhartesViewer/khartes/README.md

 hides anything behind it.
 An opacity of 1.0 is the default.

 For each entity, you have the choice of using the default opacity value (1.0), or of using the value set in the `Opacity` box.
-If the entity's "Apply opacity" checkbox is checked, then the value shown in the `Opacity` box is applied when the entity is drawn.
+If the entity's `Apply Opacity` checkbox is checked, then the value shown in the `Opacity` box is applied when the entity is drawn.
 If the checkbox is not checked, the entity is drawn fully opaque.

 If you want to return to the original values used by khartes, press the `Restore Defaults` button.